 |Content API||Almost immediately- you can specify how often you make calls.
 You might even increase these at key sales periods.
 Google has a detailed guide here.|

 The option that is most appropriate to your business will likely depend on your ad spends and developer resources.
 This tip will be more impactful the more money you spend on Google Shopping.

 7. Test different product groupings

-Another major optimisation you can make to your product feed is to experiment with your product groups.
+Another major optimization you can make to your product feed is to experiment with your product groups.

 As far as you can, look to group products based on how similarly they perform.

 For some sites, this might be the product category.

 For others, it could be sales performance.
 We’ve even tested grouping products based on price band.
 You can see below the close correlation between price and ROAS.
 On the right-hand side, you can also see how we used feed rules to implement this.